mirantrix/mongo-heroku-poc/README.md

 # Description
-Deploy Node App to a Cloud Plataform (PoC)
+Deploy MongoDB to a Cloud Plataform (PoC)

 # Proof of Concept